-When you are building up your wealth fund, these volatility is acceptable because you have a longer term horizon for the volatility to work itself out and hopefully, resolve on an upward bias trajectory.
+When you are building up your wealth fund, this volatility is acceptable because you have a longer-term horizon for the volatility to work itself out and hopefully, resolve on an upward bias trajectory.

 In terms of the geometric sequence of returns, they don’t matter that much.